-Although the centrality of involvement delivers a good indication of how far specific groups were involved in the project, in the case of transdisciplinarity the role of participating social groups are often overlooked.
+Although the centrality of involvement indicates to which extent specific groups were involved in the project, in the case of transdisciplinarity the role of participating social groups is often overlooked.
 Motivated by our literature research we have decided that the nature of involvement (indicated with the labels; consultative, contributory, collaboratively, co-created) carries at least as much information as the centrality of the involvement about the occurrence of SI-related aspects.

-Figure 11 displays transdisciplinary involvement mostly consultative or contributory .
+Figure 11 displays transdisciplinary involvement mostly consultative or contributory.
 Collaborative transdisciplinary involvement is relatively more likely when welfare/education institutions or company/business experts are involved in the project (20 % and 22 % respectively).
-Co-creation is a rarity in all of the defined transdisciplinary involved categories, the highest co-creative involvement belongs to the projects that include individual citizens (10 %).
+Co-creation is rare in all of the defined transdisciplinary involved categories, the highest co-creative involvement belongs to the projects that include individual citizens (10 %).

 Participatory research design is often aiming to mobilise specific social groups’ potential in order to create an action and change by the direct collaboration of those who were affected by the issue being studied.
 Transdisciplinary involvement of citizens, therefore, is often associated with SI-related outcomes.
 Therefore, [H] we are expecting more central engagement of the individual citizens with higher levels of SI-Familiarity.